AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

 >abstract="You need to setup a new subdomain and manage your subdomains' SSL certificates to start sending emails or publish landing pages with Adobe Campaign."
 >additional-url="https://docs.adobe.com/content/help/en/control-panel/using/subdomains-and-certificates/monitoring-ssl-certificates.html" text="How to monitor your subdomains' SSL certificates"

 ## Must-read {#must-read}

 >[!IMPORTANT]
 >
 >Subdomain configuration from the Control Panel is available in beta, and subject to frequent updates and modifications without notice.
+>
+>This capability is not available for Campaign v8.

 This page provides information on how to set up new subdomains using Full subdomain delegation or CNAMEs.
 Global concepts on these two methods are presented in this section: [Subdomains branding](../../subdomains-certificates/using/subdomains-branding.md).